pablodecm/paper-inferno/paper/paper.md

 Additionally, once the summary statistic has been learnt the likelihood can be trivially constructed and used for classical or Bayesian inference without a dedicated calibration step.
-Furthermore, the approach presented in this work can also be extended, as done by Baldi et al.
+Furthermore, the approach presented in this work can also be extended, similarly to what was done by Baldi et al.
-[@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.
+[@baldi2016parameterized] considering a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.

 Recently, Brehmer et
 al. [@Brehmer:2018hga; @brehmer2018constraining; @brehmer2018guide] further
 extended the approach of parametrised classifiers to better exploit the latent-space space structure of generative models from complex scientific simulators.
-Additionally they propose a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.
+Additionally they proposed a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.
 While extremely promising, the most performing solutions are designed for